joergkrause/svogv/guides/getting-started.md

 * Email: Check whether the property contains a valid email
 * Url: Check whether the property contains a valid url
 * Phone: Check whether the property contains a valid phone number (currently supported: USA, Canada, GB, DE, FR, IT, ES)
-* CreditCard: Check whether the property contains a valid creditcard format
+* CreditCard: Check whether the property contains a valid credit card format
 * Isbn:  Check whether the property contains a valid ISBN (international book format number)
 * Compare: Compare this property with another (think of two password fields)
-* Custom: A base class that uses a callback to let you provide your own valdiator
+* Custom: A base class that uses a callback to let you provide your own validator

 The usage is simple; just import like this: